merkle-open/generator-nitro/.github/issue_template.md

 * example nitro project (project-nitro)
 * example nitro project with twig engine (project-nitro-twig)
 * example nitro project with typescript jsCompiler (project-nitro-typescript)
+* example nitro project using "light" server for production preview (project-prod)

 <!-- Please delete the rest of the template if it's not a bug report -->